bin456789/reinstall/README.en.md

 > In the Chinese version of Windows 10 LTSC 2021 ISO `zh-cn_windows_10_enterprise_ltsc_2021_x64_dvd_033b7312.iso`, the `wsappx` process may indefinitely consume CPU resources.
 >
 > The solution is to update the system patches or manually install the `VCLibs` library <https://www.google.com/search?q=ltsc+wsappx>.

+## How to Modify the Script

+1. Fork this repository.
+2. Modify the `confhome` at the beginning of `reinstall.sh` and `reinstall.bat`.
+3. Make changes to the other code.

 ## Thanks